You and I, we may look the same

 He looked at her for yet another second before he turned around and kept walking the path he was supposed to go the first time.
 Katarina saw the scientist disappear beyond a door on the second floor.
 There was an eerie feeling in the entire building, and she did not want to impose on the scientist further in case he would get angry, not that she was scared she was mostly trying to be rational with keeping her job.
 With her bag over her shoulder she ventured into the kitchen and found the way to the cleaning cupboard.
 Not shaken by the size of the house, she took a deep breath and begun cleaning, she was determined to surprise by her good work.

 Ruben did not want to have strangers at his house, but Tatiana had insisted she would get him help with the house since he kept avoiding doing any kind of cleaning on the property and living in such a big space it couldn't simply be neglected.
 Why would he clean though, he had much bigger things to take care of than a simple house.
 He was working on something remarkable, something revolutionary.
 When the cleaner arrived he became short on words.
 He always knew what to say and what to do, but her dauntless mannerism had really caught him off guard.
-He would have to be careful so she wouldn't case trouble, then he would have to deal with her whether he wanted to or not.
+He would have to be careful so she wouldn't cause trouble, then he would have to deal with her whether he wanted to or not.

 The sun was turning into one with the horizontal line and the darkness was brought over the city.
 Katarina found a chair and just fell down on it.
 She was waiting for her cab to come and take her back home, and was she eager to get home to her bed.
 Her energy was completely depleted; there was just no end to the rooms in this house.
 Her entire first day had been filled with hard work but she had only gotten half-way.
 The scientist had not been seen since this morning, and in one way he kept his word of not being in her way.
 He was so mysterious, a weird scientist living in a remote scary house like this covered in odd bandages just lit her imagination with horror stories, but she liked horror stories.
 She was keen on finding something interesting out.
 Maybe he had a weird collection of dead animals he experimented on, it didn't matter, she was sure to find out.
-She could relate to the misanthropy of his life-style, as it seemed anyhow, the longing for complete solitude although she would never be able to handle it for an extended period of time without beginning to question what was even real any more.
-Well, she wasn't sure but she guessed.
+She could relate to the misanthropy of his life-style, the longing for complete solitude although she would never be able to handle it for an extended period of time without beginning to question what was even real anymore, probably anyhow.
 With the last bits of energy she managed to get up next to the entrance to check if the cab had arrived yet.
 An approaching light was seen from the car as it drove up in front of the building.
 As she sat in the car she glanced up toward the second floor of the mansion and felt the presence of a sharp gaze in one of the windows.
 It was just a feeling, she didn't actually see anybody, just a sense of being watched came upon her.
 The feeling did however diminish as the car rolled distant to the mansion.
 First day was complete, it was a huge relief.